sscodersen/stunning-broccoli/README.md

-# Glarity - Summary for Google/YouTube with ChatGPT
+# Nectargpt - Summary for Google/YouTube with ChatGPT

 Chrome extension to view ChatGPT summaries alongside Google search results and YouTube videos, also supports Yahoo! ニュース、PubMed、PMC、NewsPicks、Github、Nikkei、 Bing、Google Patents,and any page summary.